letsignit/distributor-api-doc/readme.md

 ### Update successful

-* Returns status code 200
+* Status code 200
+* Content-Type: application/json
-* Returns body :
+* Body:
 ```
 {
     "client_id": "5ed60d2e7b9f99000799d539",
     "id": "subscription_id"
 }
 ```
-**client_id** : The identifier representing the client updated on our plateform
+**client_id**: The identifier representing the client updated on our plateform

-**id** : Your internal identifier used for the provisioning
+**id**: Your internal identifier used for the provisioning

 ### Update failed

 You have two types of errors returned when failed, one about the body payload and the other is about the values used.

-* Model error
+Model error:
-* Returns status code 400
+* Status code 400
+* Content-Type: application/json
-* Returns body :
+* Body:
 ```
 {
     "errors": {